 Also, keep an eye out for #journorequests on Twitter, these often have opportunities for businesses to get into the media (online and off) without having to do too much legwork.

 Regardless of what you do, make sure that you research where the article will end up.
 If a website has poor ‘domain authority’ (DA) and it then links to your site, it may do your online marketing efforts more harm than good.
 Also make sure you ask how many unique visits they get per month, how they push your content and for the stats once the piece has been out for a few weeks.

 If your business isn’t harnessing the power of social media, you need to take a serious look as to why!

 Choose your platform wisely and look at your brand identity to put together some guidelines on how you want to be perceived and what content you’re going to share.

 There are many other ways of advertising your business online.
-Social advertising is a growing area with over 80% of marketers saying that this is a sector that they are increasing their budgets for in 2016.
+Social advertising is a continual growing area with spend experting to increase 7.4% year on year until 2023.
 Social advertising allows you to promote your business on social media platforms with laser focus targetting.

 In most instances, you have the option to display your advert on third party websites.
 This is why you see that item you have been umming and erring over pop up where ever you go.
 Clever hay!
 It is all based on your search history and tasty cookies that are tracking your every move online.